Negligence: Driver Learners in Court

 Michael Allen states in the Textbook on Criminal Law, “Standard is an objective standard, impersonal and universal, fixed concerning the safety of other highway users.
 It is not related to the degree of proficiency or degree of experience attained by the individual driver.”
 During the case ruling, judges considered two similar cases, Richley v.
 Farrell (1965) and Watson v.
 Whitney (1966), alongside maintaining objectiveness and having standards in negligence court.

 According to the law firm that assisted many with cases of careless driving, Moore Motoring Law, “Careless driving occurs when a person’s standard of driving falls below the standard of driving expected of a competent and careful driver, so there is a qualitative distinction between the two offences with careless driving being less serious than dangerous driving.
 Many motoring offences can lead to disqualification”.
 In negligence claims, it should always be considered if there is a legal duty, if a breach is put in place in regard to the duty, and if the breach causes damages.

 While the legal proceedings take place, there are other options that you can pursue to get the required compensation.
 The most common is your health insurance, which can cover your medical bills.
 In some situations, auto insurance can also cover pedestrian accidents up to their policy limits.

 Of course, the answer to this question depends on where you are and which jurisdiction you are in.

-To sum up, tort law and specifically negligence do not necessarily imply being at fault.
-In fact, the logic here is not solely legal, these issues are relevant to policy and real life.
+To sum up, tort law and, specifically, negligence do not necessarily imply being at fault.
+The logic here is not solely legal.
+However, these issues are relevant to policy and real life.
 To better comprehend this topic, let’s consider a simple scenario.
 Consider a person injured by a motor car.
-It does not seem fair for the person to solely tolerate the damage but should be compensated from insurance.
-So next time you hop into your car, make sure you consider tort consequences alongside your driving patterns and behaviors.
+It does not seem fair for the person to solely tolerate the damage but should be compensated by insurance.
+So next time you hop into your car, consider tort consequences alongside your driving patterns and behaviours.